Usage

 Upper, Lower, Length, Substr, LPad, RPad, Trim, LTrim, RTrim,

-Radians, Degrees, Q,
+Radians, Degrees, Q, ArrayAgg, DisplayName, Interval

-ShiftStart, ShiftEnd, Hours, Minutes, DisplayName
+ShiftStart, ShiftEnd, Hours, Minutes, CumSum, CumCount

 ]